ImpactsWiki/pyko/_sources/strength.md

         type   : 'HYDRO'
 ```

-## Fracture
+## Fracture and void space

-Fracture is not yet implemented but coming soon.
+Dynamic fracture is implemented but not stable nor validated at this time.

 Fracture requires the Mie-Grueneisen EOS or a tabular EOS with a tension region.